asmuth/brokerd/README.md

 offset.
 When consuming messages from a channel the client is responsible for storing the last offset it has consumed.

+If a disk space limit is configured using `--disklimit`, old messages will eventually be deleted from the beginning of the channel to reclaim space.
+When a client tries to read a message (offset) that has been gargbage collected, brokerd will return the next valid message in the channel.
+Reading from offset zero is therefore _always_ a valid operation and returns the first/oldest retained message from the channel.

 [Full Documentation](https://brokerd.org)

 Getting Started
 ---------------

 Execute the following command to start brokerd on HTTP port 8080.
-The channel files will be stored in `/var/brokerd`:
+The messages will be stored in `/var/brokerd`:

     $ mkdir /var/brokerd
     $ brokerd --datadir /var/brokerd --listen_http localhost:8080

-In one shell, start this command to read messages from the "testchan" channel as they are being written (the command will not return or output anything for now but that is intended):
+In a shell, start this command to read messages from the "testchan" channel as they are being written (the command will not return or output anything for now but that is intended):